Baba ghanoush is a delicious eggplant dish that is so easy to prepare; in Mediterranean countries it's called an aubergine.

 Sprinkle your baba ghanoush with some ground sunflower seeds or freshly cracked pecan nuts.

-Enjoy your Baba Ganoush; it will keep in the fridge for a few days.
+Enjoy your Baba Ganoush; it will keep in the fridge for a few days, but as with all home cooking finish it as soon as possible.
 Experiment with your side dishes and tailor them to your own tastes.
 Make it the way you like it.
 It makes a great spread on your lunch sandwiches, or with a green salad.

 If you ever visit Holland, make sure you don't miss